theNewDynamic/minjinlee.com/_posts/2017-02-01-bookpage-cover-story-interview-by-adam-morgan.md

 “The Zainichi are by definition considered foreign, transient and ‘other’ by many Japanese people,” Lee says.
 “Moreover, some Korean Japanese, especially children who are traumatically bullied, are seen as other to themselves.
 I was profoundly disturbed by this idea of being seen as permanently ‘other’ at key stages of one’s psychological development.”

-In 2007, just after the release of Free Food for Millionaires, Lee and her husband moved from New York to Tokyo.&nbsp;
+In 2007, just after the release of Free Food for Millionaires, Lee and her husband moved from New York to Tokyo.

 “The move to Japan was a lucky coincidence for the book, but when I had to let go of the initial draft and start again—buddy, I was not a happy camper,” Lee says.
 “The field research forced me to throw out the initial manuscript and write a historical novel based primarily on one family.”